-SkyPath Trust is excited at the progress being made to advance SkyPath on the Auckland Harbour Bridge.
+SkyPath Trust is excited at the progress being made to deliver SkyPath.

-Project Director Bevan Woodward says “With the pending transition of the ownership of SkyPath Intellectual Property and Project Knowledge from the Trust to NZTA, we are pleased with NZTA’s urgency to progress its Detailed Business Case for SkyPath.
+Project Director Bevan Woodward says “With the pending transfer of ownership of SkyPath’s Intellectual Property and project knowledge from SkyPath Trust to NZTA, we are pleased to see NZTA’s urgency in progressing its Detailed Business Case for SkyPath’s delivery.
 We fully support NZTA’s objective to deliver SkyPath per the consent conditions determined by the Court of Appeal.

-And NZTA’s progress on the walking and cycling link between SeaPath and Takapuna, known as ‘SeaPath’, is also very pleasing.
-NZTA’s Detailed Business Case is being put forward for approval at NZTA’s December board meeting.”
+And NZTA’s progress on the walking and cycling link between SeaPath and Takapuna, known as ‘SeaPath’, is also pleasing.
+NZTA’s Detailed Business Case for SeaPath’s delivery is being put forward for approval at NZTA’s December 2018 board meeting.”

-With the pending transition of the ownership of SkyPath, the Trust is looking at new goals to improve walking and cycling in New Zealand.
+With the pending transition of SkyPath’s ownership to NZTA, the Trust is looking at new goals to improve walking and cycling in New Zealand.
 A key focus is safe speeds, for example: urban speed limits of 30 km/h and on rural roads 80 km/h or less.

 Woodward says “We must reduce road fatalities whilst improving safety for active transport users.
 Safer speed limits are the single most effective and easily adopted intervention to achieve this.
-In this regard we have a challenge to get NZTA on board!”
+This is an exciting challenge on which we are working to get NZTA on board.”